Aspose/releases.aspose.com/content/en/pdf/net/release-notes/2025/aspose-pdf-for-net-25-02-release-notes.md

 ### Features and Enhancements

-**Aspose.PDF for .NET** [enables you to convert](https://docs.aspose.com/pdf/net/convert-pdf-to-pdfx/) a PDF file to a <abbr title="Portable Document Format eXchange">PDF/X</abbr> compliant PDF file.
-PDF/X is a subset of the PDF standard that facilitates graphics exchange and has a series of printing-related requirements which do not apply to standard PDF files.
-Starting from version 25.2 we supports PDF/X-4 standard.
-This feature was made according to the User's request PDFNET-56954.
+**Aspose.PDF for .NET** [enables you to convert](https://docs.aspose.com/pdf/net/convert-pdf-to-pdfx/) a PDF file to a <abbr title="Portable Document Format eXchange">PDF/X</abbr>-compliant PDF file.
+PDF/X is a subset of the PDF standard that facilitates graphics exchange and has a series of printing-related requirements that do not apply to standard PDF files.
+Starting from version 25.2, we support the PDF/X-4 standard.
+This feature was made according to the User’s request PDFNET-56954.

 The following code snippet shows how to convert PDF files to PDF/X-4 compliant PDF and provide an external ICC profile to ensure the proper color rendition.